coderbyheart/blog/_posts/2016-12-27-turn-your-ship-around.md

 ## Intent-based leadership

-The method is essentially a helper to codify behavioural change throughout an entire organization.
+The method is essentially a helper to codify behavioral change throughout an entire organization.
 By making decisions observable by others it enables the transfer of decision making power to &quot;lower&quot; levels; which is what you want in any complex and complicated environment today.
 By *pushing authority to information*, as Marquet calls it, decisions are made where they need to be